kyjanond/WS_MQTT/README.md

 # COM_Workshop_ITECH2020
 ## Introduction
 Dear participants,
-My lecture will focus on general electronic and machine-to-machine (m2m) communication following by a workshop where we will write together some simple m2m communication workflows using the Message Queuing Telemetry Transport (MQTT) protocol.
-In the end of the workshop you will be hopefully confident and able to design communication strategies for your project(s) using MQTT.
+<p>Our workshop day will start with a lecture that will focus general electronic and machine-to-machine (m2m) communication following by a workshop where we will write together some simple m2m communication workflows using the Message Queuing Telemetry Transport (MQTT) protocol.
+In the end of the workshop you will be hopefully confident and able to design communication strategies for your project(s) using MQTT.</p>

 The day will be divided into several parts (time is only tentative):
 1. (60 min) Lecture focusing basics of electronic communication and standard communication patterns and protocols.